AiZm8/expense-tracker/README.md

 # Expense Tracker

 A full-stack expense tracking application built with modern cloud technologies.
 This project demonstrates the implementation of a React frontend with cloud deployment using AWS services and infrastructure as code principles.
+Currently has basic functionality as it was developed for the purpose of learning about the cloud technologies.

 ## Architecture